leonmavr/HIP35/README.md

 ### Why RPN?

 RPN makes it very easy to compute long expressions containing lots of brackets [[1]](#ref-1).
 When using it, you don't need to think how terms are grouped anymore.
 With a little practice it's faster and it saves keystrokes to evaluate in RPN.

 ### HIP-35 additional features
 HIP-35 includes some minor additions compared to HP-35:
 * The display now has two rows, displaying the X and Y registers instead of just X.
-* There is space on the right to display the 10 general registers
+* There is space on the right to display the 10 general registers.
-- back in the day users had to write down which register stores what.
+Back in the day users had to write down which register stores what.
 * User can also enter negative numbers using the `~` as the unary minus.
 HP35 only supposed the `CHS` (change sign) operation for